We aim to maintain, with the help of residents, clean, tidy and well cared for communal areas (both outdoor and indoor) on our estates .

-Where a communal or shared garden exists at a sheltered housing scheme or block of flats, your Neighbourhood Management Officer (NMO) can advise you on the defined boundaries and who is responsible for which part of the garden.
+Where a communal or shared garden exists at a sheltered housing scheme or block of flats, your Housing Officer can advise you on the defined boundaries and who is responsible for which part of the garden.

-If you live in a sheltered housing scheme and wish to create additional borders or flower beds, you must ensure you have the consent of your Site Officer before creating these.
+If you live in an Independent Living scheme and wish to create additional borders or flower beds, you must ensure you have the consent of your Site Officer before creating these.

 Communal gardens are for the enjoyment of all residents.
 Any play equipment or other items must not be left overnight in the garden.

 You must not store any highly flammable materials in any outbuilding or garage allocated to your home.